How to create a subscription business plan (+ free PDF template)

 Alternatively, you can also create a tentative business plan at the offset, but change certain details based on the results of your soft launch.

-Read on to find out what your business plan should comprise of!
+Read on to find out what should go in your business plan.

 Every business plan starts with an executive summary.

 This section should tell your potential investors all they need to know about your business model in a brief, succinct fashion; think of it as a condensed summary of your entire business plan.

 Image from FreePik.com.

 In your executive summary, you’ll need to include:

 - Your problem summary.
 In a one or two-liner, what pain point do you solve for your customers?